WHY ISN’T MY AIR CONDITIONING UNIT WORKING?

-So you came home from a long day at work to find that your house feels like a sauna.
+So you came home from a long day at work to find that your ac isn’t working and your house feels a sauna.
 We’ve all been there.
 In many cases, you may need to call a professional to get the help you need.
 But before you pick up the phone, ask yourself these four simple questions.
-The answers may be able to help us determine the source of the problem, and more importantly, how to fix it.
+The answers may be able to help us determine the source of the problem, and more importantly, how to fix a broken AC unit.

 Is the thermostat set correctly?